RevealBi/Documentation/docs/user/fields/field-filters-rules.md

 ---
 title: How to apply Field Filters and Rules to Dataset
-_description: Learn how to apply filters or rules to your dataset in Slingshot while creating visualizations.
+_description: Learn how to apply filters or rules to your dataset in Reveal while creating visualizations.
 ---

 # Field Filters and Rules